b-kubick/MutantTesting/README.md

 ## Conclusion

-## Write a Report

-- **Report Content**: Write a comprehensive report summarizing the mutation testing process.
-  - Introduction
-  - List of defined mutation operators
-  - Description of applied mutations and their impact
-  - Summary of mutant survival and killing
-  - Analysis of the test suite's effectiveness
-  - Recommendations for improving the test suite
-  - Conclusion
-- **Report Format**: The report should be in a README.md file in the root of the folder where analysis was performed.
-- **Submission**: Zip or tarball the entire folder and submit.
+The mutation testing process revealed strengths and weaknesses within the Polynomial class's test suite.
+While it is adept at catching clear functional faults, it requires further development to improve its sensitivity to performance issues and logical subtleties.
+With targeted enhancements, the test suite can be made more comprehensive, ensuring a higher degree of confidence in the Polynomial class's correctness and efficiency.

 pytest --cov=Polynomial --cov=MutationOperators mutationTestCases.py
-.

-The mutation testing process revealed strengths and weaknesses within the Polynomial class's test suite.
-While adept at catching clear functional faults, it needs further development for sensitivity to performance issues and logical subtleties.
-Targeted enhancements can make the test suite more comprehensive, ensuring higher confidence in the Polynomial class's correctness and efficiency.